drshahizan/HPDP/2526/assignment/A2/Group Potato/big_data.md

 ### 7.1 Summary of Key Observations

 This assignment gave us a hands-on work to understand how different three popular libraries can perform on the exact same task.

-The biggest lesson is Pandas is not broken, it is just not built for 100 million rows.
-Without the optimisations we applied (column selection and data type downcasting), it crashed straight away.
+The key lesson is that handling big data is not just about picking a powerful library.
+A lot of the improvement came from how we loaded the data like fewer columns, smaller data types, processing in chunks before any scalable library was even involved.
+Without the optimisations we applied (column selection and data type downcasting), Pandas would crashed straight away.
 Even after we fixed that, it still used over 10 GB of RAM.
 That is a real limitation in any environment with restricted memory, like the free tier of Google Colab.

-Dask solved the memory problem pretty well using only 1,715 MiB by splitting the data into partitions.
+Next, Dask could actually solved the memory problem pretty well using only 1,715 MiB by splitting the data into partitions.
 However on a single machine, the overhead of managing all those partitions meant it was no faster than Pandas in total time.
 Dask's real strength would show in a distributed setting, not here.

-Polars was the standout.
+On the other hand, Polars was the standout.
 It completed the same 100M-row aggregation in 13.52 seconds.
 It is about 4.5× faster than the other two libraries while keeping memory usage reasonable.
 Its lazy evaluation and rust-based engine made a visible difference in the actual numbers.

 Among all the big data strategies, **data type optimisation** had the single biggest impact.
 Downcasting columns from int64 to int8/int16/int32 cut memory usage by over 80%.
 It is a simple change with a huge payoff and it is something we would apply in any future data project.